 Executive Central’s I-WE-YOU leadership model is a practical and effective framework that we coach organizational leaders to use.
-It is one of the key pieces of leadership intellectual property we have developed based on extensive research and professional practice.
+It is one of the key pieces of intellectual property we have developed based on extensive research and professional practice.

 I-WE-YOU describes the shift of focus and value delivery that leaders must make as they evolve and unlock their full leadership potential.
 It references the work of several leading leadership theorists.